Antidepressant: Neuropathic pain

 A 2014 meta-analysis from the Cochrane Collaboration found the antidepressant duloxetine to be effective for the treatment of pain resulting from diabetic neuropathy.
 The same group reviewed data for amitriptyline in the treatment of neuropathic pain and found limited useful randomized clinical trial data.
 They concluded that the long history of successful use in the community for the treatment of fibromyalgia and neuropathic pain justified its continued use.
 The group was concerned about the potential overestimation of the amount of pain relief provided by amitriptyline, and highlighted that only a small number of people will experience significant pain relief by taking this medication.

 Other uses

 Antidepressants may be modestly helpful for treating people who have both depression and alcohol dependence, however, the evidence supporting this association is of low quality.
 Bupropion is used to help people stop smoking.
 Antidepressants are also used to control some symptoms of narcolepsy.
 Antidepressants may be used to relieve pain in people with active rheumatoid arthritis.
 However, further research is required.
 Antidepressants have been shown to be superior to placebo in treating depression in individuals with physical illness, although reporting bias may have exaggerated this finding.
+Antidepressants have been shown to improve some parts of cognitive functioning for depressed users, such as memory, attention, and processing speed.

+Certain antidepressants acting as serotonin 5-HT2A receptor antagonists, such as trazodone and mirtazapine, have been used as hallucinogen antidotes or "trip killers" to block the effects of serotonergic psychedelics like psilocybin and lysergic acid diethylamide (LSD).